PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 *Fixed a bug where older emulators would crash on the title screen.
 *Fixed a crash that would sometimes occur on the Randomizer menu.
 *Fixed secondary characters not having animations on the Chapter Selection menu.
+*Fixed the Randomizer menu loading out-of-bounds values for settings.
+*Fixed the Ultimate Technique not being lost if used against Odi Wan Lee.
+Consequently, XuanYaLianShanQuan will not be lost if it is not the Ultimate Technique.
+*Fixed the File menu showing the wrong character in the Kungfu chapter.
+*Fixed being able to scroll to save slots 3 and 4 after finishing some chapters.